levigbeverly/levigbeverly.github.io/docs/references/delete-concert.md

 ## Description

 Deletes the specified 'concerts' object.
+Specify the concert to delete by entering the concert 'id' at the end of the request URL.

 `Get concerts` does not have a request body, parameters, or headers.